raylene/eng-handbook/management/role-transitions.md

 The outgoing manager should get feedback from people the new manager has worked with or helped mentor and develop.
 This includes discussing the transition with other engineering managers familiar with their work and what the new role entails.

-In gathering feedback, the outgoing manager should also be explicit that this feedback is being gathered in considering a role transition.
+In gathering feedback, the outgoing manager should also be explicit that the feedback will be used as input into a role transition.
 E.g. "We've been talking about having <Person> become a manager for team X working with Y, and I'd love to get your thoughts on this."
 This should ideally not come as a surprise—it should be clear a manager is needed and that the person has already been playing a leadership role.

 * For all / in general: what are the new manager’s capabilities when it comes to technical leadership and technical ability?
 What about team and project leadership?
 * For people they have mentored: how were they as a mentor? what did you rely on them for and how did they help you grow?